Step One: Initial Enquiry

 • Programme outline of activities

-• Other material as advised by your mentor.
+• Other material as advised by your mentor, this normally includes other relevant policy and strategy documents

-Accreditation takes place.
-Primarily the accreditors will be looking to see if the programme meets the criteria for institutional recognition and programme accreditation and any additional requirements (specialist outcomes) specified by the named award.
-The accreditors will give you verbal feedback on the results of the accreditation which will be:
+Primarily the accreditors will be looking to see if the programme meets the criteria for institutional recognition and programme accreditation including development and demonstration of the SEDA Values, Core Development Outcomes, and the Specialist Outcomes for that named award.
+The accreditors will give you feedback on the results of the accreditation event which may include conditions (which must be met for accreditation) and recommendations, and liaise with you to ensure any conditions are met.

 If the programme cannot be accredited in its present form, the accreditors will offer advice on how it may be developed further in preparation for any subsequent process.